 By using a VMS the MSP can give complete visibility into the status of each staff member.
 This technology can be customized to support strategic decisions.
 The agency measures key performance indicators and provides documentation.

-What are some issues with MSP programs?
+What are some issues with MSP Staffing?

 Most staffing companies overcommit to their accounts as a managed service provider.
 This often leads to poor service and multiple commitments in a single market.
 For facilities, that means longer time-to-fill, less engaged vendor partners, and potentially higher hiring costs.
-Sometimes an MSP may be unable to provide solutions to all the needs of larger organizations based on their size, reach, or geography.
+Sometimes MSP Staffing may be unable to provide solutions to all the needs of larger organizations based on their size, reach, or geography.

 The SHC Difference

-Supplemental Health Care is more than a managed service provider (MSP), we are a partner in patient care.
+Supplemental Health Care is more than a managed service provider, we are a partner in patient care.
 We utilize over 37 years of experience connecting dedicated healthcare and school professionals with employment everywhere that care is delivered.
 Whether you need care in hospitals, homes, long-term care, corrections, or schools, we are able to offer our partners exceptional service and value.

 At SHC, we carefully develop strategic MSP partners versus a high-volume MSP approach.
 Our curation allows us to focus on service, cost savings, and patient care without overcommitting locally or regionally.
 We are loyal to our MSP partners.